+Guilin is larger city than Yangshuo, meaning if you're coming from other parts of China your route will likely take you here first.
 There is both an airport and railway station in Guilin, which is about 40 miles west of Yangshuo.
 Most volunteers take the train as you can get really affordable tickets.
 Once you arrive in Guilin, buses run regularly from the South Railway Station to Yangshuo.

 Where should I stay?